a89529294/Notes/Coding/Courses/CSS For JS/Typography & Images.md

 }
 ```
 - If there is a word that cannot fit the container it will be truncated by `overflow: hidden;`. `text-overflow: ellipsis;` adds `...` to indicate that a word has been cut off.
+- **IMPORTANT**, in contrast to [`word-break`](https://developer.mozilla.org/en-US/docs/Web/CSS/word-break), `overflow-wrap` will only create a break if an entire word cannot be placed on its own line without overflowing.

 ## Single line ellipsis
 ```css